 In performing our oversight function, we reviewed and discussed with management and KPMG, LLP, our independent registered public accounting firm, our audited financial statements as of and for the year ended December 31, 2012.
 Management and KPMG, LLP reported to us that our consolidated financial statements present fairly, in all material respects, the consolidated financial position and results of operations and cash flows of FNF and its subsidiaries in conformity with generally accepted accounting principles.
-We also discussed with KPMG, LLP matters covered by Auditing Standards No. 16 (Communication With Audit Committees), as amended, as adopted by the Public Company Accounting Oversight Board and approved by the SEC.
+We also discussed with KPMG, LLP matters covered by the Statement on Auditing Standards No. 61 (Communication With Audit Committees).